Ralim/IronOS/README.md

 For soldering irons that are designed to be powered by 'smart' power sources (PD and QC), the firmware supports settings around the negotiated power and voltage.
 For soldering irons that are designed to be powered by batteries (TS100 & Pinecil), settings for a cutoff voltage for battery protection are supported.

-There are 30 languages currently supported.
+Currently **31** languages are supported.
 When downloading the firmware for your soldering iron, take note of the language code in the file name.

 This project is considered feature complete for use as a soldering iron, _so please suggest any feature improvements you would like!_